Bellador/SLRDash/README.md

 - Pop-up text field that keeps the personalised inclusion & exclusion criteria in the reviewers eyesight

 ### Setup:
-1. Initialise all required python packages by using the requirements.txt file to create an identical, compatible anaconda environemnt with the following command: `conda create --name myenv --file requirements.txt` (potentially additional packages according to your target db have to be also installed.)
+1. Initialise all required python packages by using the `requirements.yml` file to create an identical, compatible anaconda environemnt with the following command: `conda env create --file requirements.yml` (potentially additional packages according to your target db have to be also installed.)
 2. Adapt the `database_dummy.txt` so that it points towards the database where your inital paper pool (from e.g. ScopusAPI) is located (local or remote) and rename it `database.txt`.
 3. Adapt the database structure according to the template defined in `models.py` or vis versa.
 Once defined any DMS can be used.
 4. Webapp runs by default on *localhost:5000*, can be changed in `main.py` to own liking.